If you’re learning how to write an insurance blog, you need to read and embrace these 10 tips.

 Always us a call to action (CTA)

-This is the best way to use your blog to generate leads.
+This is the best way to use your blog to for lead generation.

 If you’re trying to generate leads, then give the reader a reason to give you their contact information.
 Maybe it’s through a free guide they can download or an upcoming free seminar on the topic.